Cat Scratch Fever Symptoms and Treatment

 • Vomiting

-The majority of people infected with cat scratch disease heal without needing any medication.
-Although most people recover in two to five months, it can take up to a year for the swelling to disappear completely from the lymph nodes.
+Although most people recover in one to four months, it can take up to a year for the swelling to disappear completely from the lymph nodes.

 Is Cat Scratch Fever Dangerous?